 Because the term cloud computing is a broad term, it is likely if you have spent any time on the Internet or use devices connected to the Internet that you have used some cloud computing.
-Below are some common examples of cloud computing you've likely heard of or used.
+Below are some common examples of cloud computing you have likely heard of or used.

 - Amazon Web Services (AWS) and Amazon EC2 - Amazon.com provides a variety of different cloud computing services

 - Dashlane - Online password service to syncronize and manage passwords between all devices.

 - Google App Engine - A service that provides users the ability to create scalable web services that use Google's resources.